DC to AC Pure Sine Wave Power Inverter for Resmed S8 Machines

 The machine works great however the 12V ability via the RV we have didn't produce enough juice.

 1 person found this helpful.

 Worked excellent on a five day camping trip in a pop up camper using a 12 volt deep cycle battery.
-Did more...
+Did not use the humidifier this time. more...

 3 people found this helpful.

 The inverter was what I was looking.
 Thanks